Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: Create advisory lessons that help students learn effective study and time management skills.
+Strategy 1: Create advisory lessons that expose students to effective study and time management skills.

 Strategy's Expected Result/Impact: Improve the overall rating of Academically Prepared from Emerging to Progressing.